CascadingCascade/Cassidy-Guides/Do-It-Yourself NFA regex.md

 2. then, we will construct an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)(AST) from the preprocessed input.
 3. then, we will construct the NFA itself from the AST using the [McNaughton–Yamada–Thompson algorithm](https://en.wikipedia.org/wiki/Thompson%27s_construction).
 4. finally, we will perform some postprocessing on the NFA to ensure correct empty character functionalities.
-Let's analyse these steps further in their own sections.
+Let's analyse these steps in their own sections.
 ### Preprocessing
 Normally, all concatenations are implicit, like this:
 ```